masesgroup/KNet/src/documentation/articles/usagePS.md

 Here a list of cmdlets which executes well known tasks defined from Apache Kafka™ like you use the scripts available in the Apache Kafka™ release:

 * **Start-KNetPS**: Initialize the engine and can be the first command to be invoked.
 The arguments are:
-  * Inherited from JnetPS:
+  + Inherited from JnetPS:
-	* LicensePath
+    - LicensePath
-	* JDKHome
+    - JDKHome
-	* JVMPath
+    - JVMPath
-	* JNIVerbosity
+    - JNIVerbosity
-	* JNIOutputFile
+    - JNIOutputFile
-	* JmxPort
+    - JmxPort
-	* EnableDebug
+    - EnableDebug
-	* JavaDebugPort
+    - JavaDebugPort
-	* DebugSuspendFlag
+    - DebugSuspendFlag
-	* JavaDebugOpts
+    - JavaDebugOpts
-	* HeapSize
+    - HeapSize
-	* InitialHeapSize
+    - InitialHeapSize
-	* LogClassPath
+    - LogClassPath
-  * Specific of KnetPS:
+  + Specific of KnetPS:
-    * ScalaVersion
+    - ScalaVersion
-	* KafkaJarLocation
+    - KafkaJarLocation
-	* Log4JPath
+    - Log4JPath
-	* LogPath
+    - LogPath
-	* DisableJMX
+    - DisableJMX
 * **New-KObject**: Creates a new JVM™ object of the class specified in argument using the parameters within command line for constructor.
 The arguments are:
-  * Inherited from JnetPS:
+  + Inherited from JnetPS:
-    * Class
+    - Class
-    * Arguments
+    - Arguments
-  * Specific of KnetPS:
+  + Specific of KnetPS:
-      * ScalaVersion
+    - ScalaVersion
-	  * KafkaJarLocation
+    - KafkaJarLocation
-	  * Log4JPath
+    - Log4JPath
-	  * LogPath
+    - LogPath
 * **Start-AclCommand**: start AclCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-BrokerApiVersionsCommand**: start BrokerApiVersionsCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ConfigCommand**: start ConfigCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ConsumerGroupCommand**: start ConsumerGroupCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-DelegationTokenCommand**: start DelegationTokenCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-DeleteRecordsCommand**: start DeleteRecordsCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-FeatureCommand**: start FeatureCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-LeaderElectionCommand**: start LeaderElectionCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-LogDirsCommand**: start LogDirsCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-MetadataQuorumCommand**: start MetadataQuorumCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ReassignPartitionsCommand**: start ReassignPartitionsCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-TopicCommand**: start TopicCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ZkSecurityMigrator**: start ZkSecurityMigrator.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class

+#### Server-side cmdlets — Apache Kafka™ only

+The following cmdlets start or manage an Apache Kafka™ broker node, ZooKeeper™ node, or KRaft controller directly.
+They are specific to Apache Kafka™ and are not applicable to alternative brokers:

 * **Start-KafkaStart**: start KafkaStart.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ZooKeeperShell**: start ZooKeeperShell.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ZooKeeperStart**: start ZooKeeperStart.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-MetadataShell**: start MetadataShell.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ClusterTool**: start ClusterTool.
 The arguments are:
+  + All available arguments of Start-KNetPS;
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
+* **Start-StorageTool**: start StorageTool.
+The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class

+#### Client-side cmdlets — compatible with any Kafka wire-protocol broker

 * **Start-ConsoleConsumer**: start ConsoleConsumer.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ConsoleProducer**: start ConsoleProducer.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ConsumerPerformance**: start ConsumerPerformance.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-DumpLogSegments**: start DumpLogSegments.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-GetOffsetShell**: start GetOffsetShell.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-MirrorMaker**: start MirrorMaker.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ProducerPerformance**: start ProducerPerformance.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-ReplicaVerificationTool**: start ReplicaVerificationTool.
 The arguments are:
-  * All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
-* **Start-StorageTool**: start StorageTool.
-The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-StreamsResetter**: start StreamsResetter.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-TransactionsCommand**: start TransactionsCommand.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-VerifiableConsumer**: start VerifiableConsumer.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-VerifiableProducer**: start VerifiableProducer.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class
 * **Start-MirrorMaker2**: start MirrorMaker2.
 The arguments are:
-  * All available arguments of Start-KNetPS;
+  + All available arguments of Start-KNetPS;
-  * Arguments: a string containing the arguments accepted from the Java Main-Class
+  + Arguments: a string containing the arguments accepted from the Java Main-Class